-Based upon the application of the above-mentioned criteria as set forth by the Governmental Accounting Standards Board, the District has indentified Buckeye Partners CDD Holdings, Inc. as a component unit, which is discretely presented in the financial statements.
+Based upon the application of the above-mentioned criteria as set forth by the Governmental Accounting Standards Board, the District has identified no component units.

 2. Measurement Focus and Basis of Accounting

 The basic financial statements of the District are composed of the following: